AU-BCE-EE/STM/README.md

 # Usage
 The model code is in `stm.f90`.
-On Linux with the f95 compiler, it can be compiled with the following command.
+On Linux with the GNU Fortran 95 compiler, it can be compiled with the following command.

 ```
 gfortran stm.f90 -o stm